Informal Visits

 If it's right for you

 If you have judged by the end of the visit that the job is right for you, don't be afraid to tell the employer that you feel this way.
-This is a nice and positive note to end the visit on.
-Remember, employers want to hire people who are genuinely interested in working for them.

-Include it in your application
+Include your visit in your application